-5.4 Livelihood of Forest Farm Staffs and Farmers around the Reserves and the Adaptability of the Project
+5.4 Livelihood of Forest Farm Staffs and Farmers in Areas Surrounding the Reserves and the Adaptability of the Project

 The livelihood of the forestry farm staffs and farmers in surrounding regions of the reserves could adapt to the project.
 Before the project, the State Forestry Administration has introduced Notice on Implementing Pilot Work of Completely Stopping Commercial Deforestation.
 Logging in the state-owned forest farms of Heilongjiang Province and Jilin Province has been banned.
 Function transformation of state-owned forest farms has been on the agenda.
-Before this, the natural forest protection project has constantly propelled the transformation of state-owned forest farms.
-Forestry economy has become the major business of state-owned forest farms, such as mushroom planting, agaric planting, etc. Besides, according to the compensation standard of the General Bureau of Forestry Industry Croup for improving the forest management and protection, it's proposed to add 1000 yuan per m3 on the base of the second stage of natural forest protection project.
-The compensation is more than the income from logging, thus it helps to transform the function of state-owned forest farms from logging to management and protection.
+Before this, the natural forest farms.
+Forestry economy has become the major business of state-owned forest farms, such as mushroom planting, agaric planting, etc.